- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

-- There are several differences between SBA and conventional loans that could impact your borrowing decisions.
+- There are several differences between SBA and conventional bank loans that could impact your borrowing decisions.

 - SBA loans have longer approval times and require more documentation.
 They are a great way to finance long-term purchases.